OHNLP/backbone-xlang-python-examples/README.md

 then update `backbone_module.json` accordingly.

+Finally, update `environment.yml` with any dependency changes incurred as part of this process.
+It is strongly encouraged to use conda packages instead of pypi (installed via `conda` as opposed to `pip`) as much as possible to avoid packaging problems

 To generate the zip file distributed with backbone, simply push to github with a tag following the format of `'v[0-9]+.[0-9]+.[0-9]+*'` or edit `build.yml` accordingly